Setting Up Firebase Webhook Integration: 2 Easy Steps

-Firebase is a NoSQL Database that comes with many Cloud Functions offered by Google to power your applications and help Developers easily push and pull data.
+Firebase is a NoSQL Database that comes with many Cloud Functions offered by Google to power your applications and help you easily push and pull data.
 It provides multiple language support to make it available for the developer’s community.
-Firebase Webhooks automates the workflow for companies and Developers by triggering the defined events via URL.
+Firebase Webhooks automates the workflow for you by triggering the defined events via URL.

 Introduction to Firebase